karolsluszniak/angular-computed/README.md

 ### With `$scope`

-Here's how to declare a computed property when you use `$scope` injection into controller, service, factory or whatever:
+Here's how to declare a computed property when you use `$scope` injection:

 ```js
 app.controller('AppCtrl', ['$scope', function($scope) {